techfolios/template-old/projects/project-1.md

   - App development
   - Prototype
   - Sustainable mobility
-summary: My team developed a prototype an app where the theme were sustainable mobility.
+summary: A prototype of an app where it is possible to send your luggage in an environmentally friendly way.

 ---